OGR-67/Movie_Picker/README.md

 - install python >= 3.11
 - create a virtual environment
+- activate the virtual environment
 - install dependencies with `pip install -r requirements.txt`

 ## Set up database

+- be sure to have the virtual environment activated
 - run `touch instance/movies_db.db`
 - run `flask db upgrade`

 ## How to run

+- be sure to have the virtual environment activated
 - run `python app.py` to run in develpment mode

+## How to run tests

+- be sure to have the virtual environment activated
+- run `export PYTHONPATH=.` when on root directory of the project
+- run `pytest` to run all tests
+- run `pwt` to run all tests in watch mode

 ## Features